sjdv1982/cloudless/nginx/README.md

 }
 ```

 - If necessary, adapt the `cloudless.conf`.
-Note that the existing `nginx.conf` assumes NGINX that runs inside a Docker container connected to the default Docker network with IP 172.17.0.1.
-If it runs on bare metal, change the IP address 172.17.0.1 in "cloudless.conf" to "localhost".
+Note that the existing conf assumes that nginx runs inside a Docker container connected to the default Docker network with IP 172.17.0.1.
+If it runs on bare metal, change the IP address to "localhost".

 - Add "cloudless.conf" to /etc/nginx.